-The region was known in the Bible as Ammon or the Ammonite Kingdom.
+In the Bible, this region was known as Ammon or the Ammonite Kingdom.
 Rabbath Ammon, great city of the Ammonites in the Old Testament, was the capital of the kingdom and famous for its springs and citadel.
 King David sent Joab, head of the Israelite army, to besiege Rabbath, after being insulted by King Nahash.
 On taking the town, David burnt many of the inhabitants alive in a brick kiln.

 The ancient Semetic name of Amman was first changed to Philadelphia, Greek for brotherly love, by Ptolemy the Second, who reigned from 283 to 246 B.C. and occupied and rebuilt the city.
 He was supposedly given the nickname of Philadelphus, so it was named Phildelphia after him.

 During the Roman period, Herod took the city in 30 B.C. and it became an important centre along the trade route from Syria to the Red Sea.